 The fully integrated smart home is coming: CNET's CES panel

-This panel features GE Home & Business Solutions Manager John Ouseph; Nest co-founder and VP of Engineering Matt Rogers; Revolv co-founder and Head of Marketing Mike Soucie; Philips' Head of Technology, Connected Lighting George Yianni; Belkin Director of Product Management Ohad Zeira, and CNET Executive Editor Rich Brown, who oversees our team of smart home and appliances reviewers in Louisville, KY.
-I'll be moderating, and I can't wait.
+With the smart appliance category on the precipice of going mainstream, CES 2014 was a perfect time to take stock of this emerging technology space.
+We brought together some of the best thinkers and top names in the field, including: GE Home & Business Solutions Manager John Ouseph; Nest co-founder and VP of Engineering Matt Rogers; Revolv co-founder and Head of Marketing Mike Soucie; Philips' Head of Technology, Connected Lighting George Yianni; Belkin Director of Product Management Ohad Zeira, and CNET Executive Editor Rich Brown, who oversees our team of smart-home and appliances reviewers in Louisville, Ky.
+CNET Reviews Editor in Chief Lindsey Turrentine hosted and moderated the panel discussion.

 The panel took place on Wednesday, January 8, 2014, in the Las Vegas Convention Center.
 The full video is embedded above (run time is about an hour).